ImYourGroupSenpai/WhoIsYourSenpai/README.md

 # EXTEMEME CLUE
-We know that clues in your name tag is stupid
+We know that clues in your name tag is so stupid

 so we have a "EXTEME CLUE" for you! if you can solve this clue, our name will appear!